 We have evidences Samoa have nationalized their Petroleum Supply and Distribution, which has great impacts on dropping energy prices in the countries.
 Cabinet in Tonga has already endorsed the Nationalization of Petroleum Supply and Distribution in 2019.

-That Government, Development Partners, Oil Companies and Donors put together capable technical and financial efforts to nationalize the petroleum industry in Tonga
+That Government, Development Partners, Oil Companies and Donors put together capable technical and financial efforts to reform nationalize/own the petroleum industry (downstream) in Tonga

+Actions:

+Government to focus and prioritize the reforms in the petroleum downstream supply in Tonga to be more efficient and cost effective by 2020

+That Development Partners be requested to support the reforms

+GoT to ensure full technical review of the Petroleum Regulations to ensure appropriate technical standards, safety, storage, transportation and distribution.

 While the whole World is moving towards fulfilling their commitments on NDC under Climate Change Agreement.

-That DONORS, Government, Development Partners and Private Sector continue to build partnerships on Policy, and Regulatory Reform as well as Installation of Least Cost Approach RE and EE hardware
+ThatGovernment, Development Partners and Private Sector continue to build partnerships on Policy, and Regulatory Reform as well as Installation of Least Cost Approach RE and EE hardware (Wor)

-While there is great need for future transfer of new technologies [50%;70%;100%] to small islands countries like Tonga.
+MEIDECCC to continue monitoring and reporting of 50% RE by 2020, 70% by 2030 and 100% by 2035While there is great need for future transfer of new technologies [50%;70%;100%] to small islands countries like Tonga.

-That transfer of software knowledge’s capacity building to recipient country, be included in the programme and project budget.
+That Government ensures education and training be an integral part of projects and programmes on Sustainable Energy

 That research and innovation on RE and EE technologies be promoted and enforced in Tonga, through including budget in development programme

 Sione Kava’s comment